Contents

-I wrote an article for FeedFront magazine talking about some cases where you might want to uncloak your affiliate links – primarily Amazon affiliate links.
-I wrote the article because I had personally experienced the pain of dealing with Amazon’s moderation team.
+I recently wrote an article for FeedFront magazine talking about some use cases where you might want to uncloak your affiliate links – primarily Amazon affiliate links.
+See, I've been in the hot seat with Amazon's moderation team myself, and trust me, it's not fun.

-Traditionally, after your page loads for the user, they’d see the cloaked link you inserted (which would normally look like example.com/recommends/some-affiliate-product).
-With uncloaking, the user sees the actual raw destination URL you specified in the edit screen for that link.
+Typically, your visitors would see a cloaked link like: example.com/recommends/awesome-product.
+But with uncloaking, the reader sees the actual raw destination URL you specified in the edit screen for that link.

-That means your links are naked for all to see, but that’s what Amazon wants.
-They require that the URL appear directly on the page, completely raw, not hidden behind any redirects or cloaked URLs.
+That means your links are naked for all to see, but that's what Amazon wants.
+They require that URLs appear directly on the page, completely raw, not hidden behind any redirects or cloaked URLs.

 So, why use our plugin at all?
 Couldn’t you just place the Amazon affiliate link directly on the page and be compliant?